 For many who suffer from CES, the long-term effects and permanent disabilities could have been avoided if proper medical treatment was administered.
 If you are suffering from CES due to medical malpractice, you should contact a Cauda Equina Syndrome attorney who is experienced in these specific types of cases.

-When a patient becomes disables as a result of CES, an attorney will need to show one or more of the following in a typical cauda equina claim:
+When a patient becomes disabled as a result of CES, an attorney will need to show one or more of the following in a typical Cauda Equina Syndrome claim:

 - Failure to recognize the worsening condition of the patient